|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-On August 31, 1944, this aircraft ran off airstrip following a brake failure, with repaired and then in October sent to No. 3 Air Armament Gunnery School in Nhill, Victoria.
-In October 9, 1947 it was abandoned.
+On August 31, 1944, this aircraft ran off the runway after brake failure and afterwards was repaired.
+During October 1944 assigned to No. 3 Air Armament Gunnery School in Nhill, Victoria.
+On October 9, 1947 abandoned.